jonas-raposinha/r-map-plotting/README.md

   filter(str_detect(age, "0.85+")) #%>% # stringr regex "." used to avoid issues with the "-" separator
 ```

-We map the regional codes to facilitate matching the prescirption values.
+We map the regional codes to facilitate matching the prescription values.

 ```
 use_data$code <- NA